-For rating assignment of hire purchase customers in credit approval process, customers shall be generated the credit score and corresponding credit grade based on the application credit scoring model through the loan origination system.
+For rating assignment of hire purchase and auto cash customers in credit approval process, customers shall be generated the credit score and corresponding credit grade based on the application credit scoring model through the loan origination system.
 Loan approval procedure and credit result is primarily based on credit grade results by loan origination system.
 For rating assignment to use in portfolio monitoring, provisioning and the calculation of credit risk-weighted asset, customers shall be generated credit score and corresponding credit grade based on the payment behavior using behavior credit scoring model.

-For portfolio monitoring and provisioning, all hire purchase customers shall be managed as a portfolio pool under the same management framework and credit scoring model.
-However, the hire purchase customers, which are applied IRB approach to calculate credit risk-weighted assets using behavior credit scoring model, must be complied with BOT's definition of retail exposures.
-For hire purchase customers who are not qualified to the definition of retail exposures under IRB approach shall be adopted standardized approach (SA) for the calculation of credit risk-weighted assets.
+For portfolio monitoring and provisioning, all hire purchase and auto cash customers shall be managed as a portfolio pool under the same management framework and credit scoring model.
+However, the hire purchase and auto cash customers, which are applied IRB approach to calculate credit risk-weighted assets using behavior credit scoring model, must be complied with BOT's definition of retail exposures.
+For hire purchase and auto cash customers who are not qualified to the definition of retail exposures under IRB approach shall be adopted standardized approach (SA) for the calculation of credit risk-weighted assets.

-For rating assignment of corporate loan customers, the credit rating shall be generated to the customer as a part of credit analysis process as done by the credit analysts the corporate loan customers which are applied IRB approach to calculate credit risk-weighted assets must be assigned the credit rating.
+For rating assignment of corporate loan and floor plan financing customers, the credit rating shall be generated to the customer as a part of credit analysis process as done by the credit analysts The corporate loan and floor plan financing customers which are applied IRB approach to calculate credit risk-weighted assets must be assigned the credit rating.
 The customers who are not required to be assigned the credit rating as defined regarding to the internal guideline shall be adopted standardized approach (SA) for the calculation of risk-weighted assets.